 Mentoring can provide the guidance, support and encouragement needed to succeed and overcome challenges.
 A mentor can be a friend, a boss or an industry professional unknown to you.
 A mentor is someone that listens to your plans, problems and ambitions and offers their advice and expertise.

-There are several types of mentoring programs that you might like to consider for your workplace.
+There are several types of mentoring programs and approaches to mentoring that you might like to consider for your workplace.

 Depending on the size of your business, a workplace mentoring scheme may be an option.